dpajak99/dpajak99/README.md

 		<td>
          <img width="800px" src="assets/kira.png" alt="KIRA Blockchain Explorer (miro)" />
 			<h3>KIRA Blockchain Explorer (miro)</h3>
-			<p>As a full-stack developer, I contributed to the 'Miro' project, a Blockchain Explorer for the <a href="https://kira.network">Kira Network</a>.
+			<p>As a full-stack developer, I'm contributing to the 'Miro' project, a Blockchain Explorer for the <a href="https://kira.network">Kira Network</a>.
 This tool is designed to provide transparent and real-time insights into transactions, blocks, and validators within the Kira Network.
 Miro stands out for its ability to navigate the complex data of a decentralized network, offering users an intuitive and comprehensive view of blockchain activities.</p>
-			<p>🗓 November 2021 - Now (~ 2 years)</p>
+			<p>🗓 November 2021 - Now (~ 2,5 years)</p>
 		</td>
 		<td>
 			<div>